rtm/js-pick-notation/README.md

 1. Expressiveness and brevity for the common use cases of picking properties from objects into existing or new objects.
 1. Achieving parity by extending destructuring into object properties, not just variables.
 1. Achieving parity by estending the dot notation to refer to sets of properties on an object, not just a single property.
+1. (Possibly) enabling certain engine optimizations in the case of setting multiple properties on an object, such as in `obj1.{p1, p2} = obj2`, in which the retrieval from `obj2`, and the setting into `obj1`, could possibly be optimized, in comparsion to `obj1.p1 = obj2.p1; obj1.p2 = obj2.p2;`.

 Currently we have destructuring assignment, which provides a useful way to extract properties from objects.